Printer Adjustments for Thick Papers

 Epson Pro / Wide Format Windows

-On Mac computers the platen gap setting is found on the Paper Configuration menu in the Print dialog with most printers.
+On Mac computers the controls are found on the Advanced Media Configuration menu in the Print dialog:

 Epson Desktop Printers